syncfusion-content/blazor-docs/blazor/range-selector/r-t-l.md

 ---
 layout: post
-title: R T L in Blazor Range Selector Component | Syncfusion
+title: RTL in the Blazor Range Selector component | Syncfusion
-description: Learn about R T L in Blazor Range Selector component of Syncfusion, and more details.
+description: Learn here all about RTL feature of Syncfusion Blazor Range Selector (SfRangeNavigator) component and more.
 platform: Blazor
 control: Range Selector
 documentation: ug
----

----
-title: " RTL in the Blazor Range Selector component | Syncfusion "

-component: "RangeNavigator"

-description: "Learn here all about RTL feature of Syncfusion Blazor Range Selector (SfRangeNavigator) component and more."
 ---

 # RTL in the Blazor Range Selector (SfRangeNavigator)